Legal Officer / Rainbow Migration

 • Benefits: Enjoy a competitive salary, flexible working options, and a supportive work-life balance.

-• Why this job: Make a real impact in the lives of LGBTQI+ individuals while shaping immigration policy.
+• Why this job: Make a real impact in the lives of LGBTQI+ individuals while working in a compassionate environment.

 • Qualifications: Qualified solicitor or barrister with two years' experience in asylum law required.